-Take a look at the adidas brand.
+Take a look at the Adidas brand.
 The umbrella company owns over 700 patents and is ranked amongst the world’s most valuable brands.
-As one of the largest athletic brands in the world, adidas has demonstrated all aspects it takes to become an amazingly successful.
+As one of the largest athletic brands in the world, Adidas has demonstrated all aspects it takes to become amazingly successful.

-Adi Dassler founded what is now adidas Group in 1920.
-The German 20 year old was a passionate athlete, and made it his mission in life to create the best possible equipment for athletes everywhere.
-He started producing shoes out of the wash room of his mom’s house in Bavaria, Germany, using the few materials that were available in the post-WWI era he was living.
+Adi Dassler founded what is now Adidas Group in 1920.
+The German 20-year-old was a passionate athlete and made it his mission in life to create the best possible equipment for athletes everywhere.
+He started producing shoes out of the washroom of his mom’s house in Bavaria, Germany, using the few materials that were available in the post-WWI era he was living in.
 Using canvas and studs, Adi created a lightweight version of cleats.

 Making a Name in Sports